 – Avoid strains and manage the risks of future injury

 Patients who receive individualized information covering these points, in sessions lasting at least 2 hours, see better results; however, this effect is stronger for those with acute back pain.
-Once the pain becomes chronic, these behavioural changes make much less difference.
+Once the pain becomes chronic, these behavioral changes make much less difference.

 What can I expect when I see an acupuncturist for non-specific low back pain?
-Studies show acupuncture treatment offers immediate pain relief and overall improvement in functioning, with effects lasting as long as 3 months after treatment ends.
+Studies show acupuncture treatment offers immediate pain relief and an overall improvement in functioning, with effects lasting as long as 3 months after treatment ends.

 When you see a licensed acupuncturist for back pain, you may be asked questions that seem unrelated to your back, and the acupuncturist may take your pulse and look at your tongue, as well as asking questions.
 This just means the acupuncturist will be treating your back pain, not someone else’s.
 Because the theory underlying acupuncture is holistic and comprehensive, a seemingly random assortment of unrelated symptoms can often resolve into a clear clinical picture when seen through the lens of traditional Chinese or Japanese medical knowledge.

-On the basis of traditional medical theory, the acupuncturist may even place some needles in locations that are nowhere near the area where pain is felt; one well-known point for low back issues is actually in the crease of the knee!
+On the basis of traditional medical theory, the acupuncturist may even place some needles in locations that are nowhere near the area where the pain is felt; one well-known point for low back issues is actually in the crease of the knee!

 Regardless of which particular points are used, you can rest assured knowing that acupuncture based in traditional theory has proven unbeaten as an effective stand-alone treatment for back pain and its related issues.